pyRiemann/pyRiemann/README.md

 - Add predict_proba for Potato, and an example on artifact detection
 - Add weights to Pham's AJD algorithm
 - Add cross_spectrum, fix cospectrum; coherence output is kept unchanged
+- Add AJDC for BSS and gBSS, with an example on artifact correction

 ### v0.2.6
 - Updated for scikit-learn v0.22